snowplow-archive/snowplow.github.com/_posts/2017-04-24-introducing-factotum-server.md

 <h2 id="factotum">2.
 Factotum Server 0.1.0</h2>

 Factotum Server, like Factotum, is written in [Rust][rust-lang].
-Version 0.1.0 is mostly a port of our internal Golang project to Rust with a few additional optimisations, such as Consul integration.
+Version 0.1.0 is mostly a port of our internal Golang project to Rust with a few additional optimisations, such as [Consul][consul-io] integration.

 The main action is submitting new job requests for Factotum, sent via the `/submit` HTTP endpoint, which is described in the example [below](#submitting).